-In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process the Head of SCITT and the Strategic Board will evaluate all of the risk factors before a place is offered or confirmed.
+In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process the Head of SCITT and the Advisory Board will evaluate all of the risk factors before a place is offered or confirmed (see section above).
 Full details of this process can be found within the EoETT Safeguarding and Safer Recruitment Policy.

 Trainees on a SCITT or School Direct fee funded course are required to pay tuition fees to East of England Teacher Training during their training year.

 For courses starting in September, tuition fee amounts are:

 Payment of fees can be paid via a Student Finance tuition fee loan or by private finance from the trainee directly to East of England Teacher Training.

 East of England Teacher Training will email trainees with the codes required to submit a student finance application after successful recruitment, and at this stage trainees must formally indicate if their preferred payment of tuition fees is not via Student Finance England.